 An offshore company is one which is located outside the country of origin where it has its main office and operations.
 Switzerland is considered one of the most convenient jurisdictions for offshore corporation formation because of the low taxation enabled by the peculiar low tax laws.
 Officially, Switzerland is not an offshore jurisdiction, but due to its taxation system, it has the features of an offshore zone and becomes very attractive for the offshore company formation.
 Switzerland has agreements with more than 100 other states for the double taxation avoidance.
 The tax system in Switzerland is different for every canton, so it is possible to register a company at the canton which offers the lowest taxation.
 At the moment Schwyz and Zug are the most attractive cantons for the offshore company formation in Switzerland.

-Benefits of Setting Up an Offshore Corporation in Switzerland
+Features of an Offshore Corporation in Switzerland

 - Foreigners can own all the shares in an offshore company